colinwangdesign/SFPCDetroit2019-makingSense/README.md

   - Hands on playing with hardware and code 45 mins
   - Break 5 mins
   - Hands on creating interactive devices 45 mins
-  - Wrap up 10 mins
+  - Share out and wrap up 10 mins

 *Flex time 10 mins